Quantum information in Riemannian spaces: Quantum phase-space entropy of the harmonic oscillator

 with $H^{(0)}_{\mathcal{X}}=-3/2+\log(2)+\log(2\pi R/l_P)$ and $H^{(0)}_{\mathcal{P}}=1/2+\log(2)-\log(2\pi R/l_P)$.
 Thus, while $H^{(0)}_{\mathcal{X},\mathcal{P}}$ is independent of the curvature radius of $AdS_2$, $H^{(0)}_{\mathcal{X}}$ and $H^{(0)}_{\mathcal{P}}$ are not, allowing information to be exchanged between the position and momentum degrees of freedom through variations in the spatial curvature.

-In Fig.~\ref{ads2fig}, we present the phase space entropy alongside the combined invariant momentum and position entropies computed by numerical integration for $j>1$.
-As anticipated, for $j\gg 1$, both $H^{(0)}_{\mathcal{X},\mathcal{P}}$ and $H^{(0)}_{\mathcal{X}}+H^{(0)}_{\mathcal{P}}$ converge towards the phase space entropy of the ground state of the harmonic oscillator in flat space, eq.~(\ref{equat}).
+In Fig.~\ref{ads2fig}, we present the phase-space entropy alongside the combined invariant momentum and position entropies computed by numerical integration for $j>1$.
+As anticipated, for $j\gg 1$, both $H^{(0)}_{\mathcal{X},\mathcal{P}}$ and $H^{(0)}_{\mathcal{X}}+H^{(0)}_{\mathcal{P}}$ converge towards the phase-space entropy of the ground state of the harmonic oscillator in flat space, eq.~(\ref{equat}).